bnb/ideas/README.md

 ### Note to Self (nts.me?)
 Leave a note to yourself, set to send a notification via a variety of media.
 It could send a tweet, email, sms, etc. to alert you given the parameters you specified.

+### 1-click GH installs from README.md
+Develop a button for OSS projects to put in their README.md files that either 1-click copies the install command or just installs the package.

 ## Tent

 ### Jiffy Reactions